openshift/federation-dev/README.md

 There are two ways to use Kubefed currently: Namespace and Cluster scoped.

 ### RHTE lab
-If you are attend Red Hat tech exchange follow the link below will bring you to the first lab.
+If you are attend Red Hat tech exchange follow the link below will bring you to the first lab.<br>
 [Red Hat Tech Exchange Lab](./labs/1.md)<br>

 ### Namespace Scoped labs